 AI and the Economy: Why You Are Not a Horse

 The most popular argument for why AI will replace human workers goes like this.
 Horses used to do most of the heavy work in the British economy.
-The car came along, the lorry came along, the tractor came along, and within a couple of decades the horse population had collapsed.
-There was no policy that saved them.
+The car, the lorry and the tractor came along, and within a couple of decades the horse population had collapsed.
+No policy saved them.
 AI is the car.
 Workers are the horses.
-The cleanest articulation of the case is CGP Grey's Humans Need Not Apply, which has done more to popularise the framing than any economics paper.
+The cleanest articulation is CGP Grey's Humans Need Not Apply.

 Horses were inputs to production.
 They pulled, they carried, they ploughed.
 They were never consumers.
 They could not walk into a feed merchant and buy oats.
-They could not sign a contract with a vet for their own care.
-The economy did not need to keep them prosperous.
-It only needed to feed them as long as they were useful, and when they stopped being useful, the economy could simply stop feeding them.
+The economy did not need to keep them prosperous - only to feed them as long as they were useful.

 Humans do not work that way.
-A factory worker on £30,000 a year is a labour cost to her employer, but she is also a customer to her landlord, her supermarket, her ISA provider, her broadband provider, her car dealer, her holiday company, her dentist.
+A factory worker on £30,000 a year is a labour cost to her employer, but she is also a customer to her landlord, her supermarket, her ISA provider, her broadband provider, her car dealer, her dentist.
 Take her out of the labour market and you do not just save £30,000 of wages.
-You also remove £30,000 of demand from the economy that depends on her spending.
+You also remove £30,000 of demand.
 The horse argument forgets the second half.

-This article is about why that distinction matters, and why general-purpose AI - if it does anything close to what its biggest advocates think it will - is the first non-human entity in history that could be both a producer and a consumer.
-The implications for the UK economy, for wage-earning humans, and for your portfolio are different from the previous automation waves, and they need to be thought about differently.
+General-purpose AI is the first non-human entity in history that could be both a producer and a consumer.
+The implications for the UK economy and your portfolio are different from previous automation waves.

 Contents